leograba/lava-tests/README.md

 ### ToDo and tips

-- Update the scripts to use */proc/device-tree/toradex,product-id* to identify the module type.
 - Discuss whether benchmarks should have separate tests for min and max values, when testing a range.
 - Add a sanity check to the beginning of tests when a benchmark or command should be available by default, e.g. *lava-test-case hdparm-available --shell hdparm --help*.
 - Consider having a server with benchmarks and other binaries compiled for tests using the latest image/toolchain.
 - Go throught the upper/lower limits of the benchmarks and verify if they are feasible.
 - Add logfile to benchmark tests using lava-test-case-attach.
-- Consider migrating the benchmark expected values (min and max) for all tests to a single script that can be sourced.
-- Convert module name slash to underscore, and/or vice-versa
-- Attach benchmark results to tests, or at least add the measurement to the test pass.
-See common/nbench.yaml or common/sh_scripts/hdparm.sh for examples on both attachment or measurement.